Rush Limbaugh executing assigned host duties flawlessly zero mistakes.

 Who's going to make these determinations of what we all need to be equal?

-Same people who brought us Obamacare.
+Same people who brought us Obamacare?

-Same people to run the DMV.
+Same people who run the DMV.

 Same people running the climate change movement.